Dassault Mirage 2000: Taiwan

 In response to mainland China's purchase of the Su-27, the Republic of China (Taiwan) began talks with the US and France about the possible purchase of new fighters.
 While the US opposed Taiwan's acquisition of the Mirage 2000 and instead pressured it to procure the F-16, the Republic of China Air Force became the first customer for the Mirage 2000-5 in November 1992.
 The order for 48 single-seat Mirage 2000-5EIs and 12 Mirage 2000-5DI trainers was condemned by China.
-The order also included 480 Magic short-range air-to-air missiles, 960 MICA intermediate-range air-to-air missiles, auxiliary fuel tanks, ground support equipment, and monitoring equipment; total costs amounted to US$4.9 billion, of which $2.6 billion was for the aircraft.
-The MICA missile provides the Mirage with a degree of BVR capability needed for its role as frontline interceptor.
+The order also included 480 Magic short-range air-to-air missiles, 960 MICA intermediate-range air-to-air missiles, auxiliary fuel tanks, ground support equipment, and monitoring equipment; total costs amounted to US$4.9 billion, of which $2.6B was for the aircraft.
+The MICA missile provides the Mirage with a degree of beyond-visual-range (BVR) capability needed for its role as frontline interceptor.
 In addition, a set of ASTAC electronic intelligence (ELINT) pods was ordered.
 A number of centerline twin gun pods with DEFA 554 cannons were also acquired and fitted on the two-seaters, as they do not have an internal gun armament.

 Taiwanese Mirage 2000s were delivered from May 1997 to November 1998, and are based at Hsinchu AB.
 The RoCAF's Mirages have suffered from low operational readiness and high maintenance costs; the harsh environment and high operational tempo have caused higher than expected wear and tear.
 After cracks were detected in the blades of the aircraft's engines in 2009, Dassault worked with Taiwanese authorities to successfully rectify the issue and provided compensation for the engine damage.
 By the following year, normal training hours of 15 per month had resumed and the fleet's operational readiness had been restored, after having reportedly dropped to 6 hours per month because of the engine troubles.
 There were also considerations of mothballing the entire Mirage fleet because of its high maintenance costs.
 Although the aircraft's maintenance costs more than that of the AIDC F-CK-1 Ching-kuo and the Lockheed F-16 Fighting Falcon, the fleet was reportedly still being flown.
 Yet plans to upgrade the fleet have not been executed, since the upgrade is cost prohibitive.